GROWING TOGETHER

 : Wood's Mill, Henfield

-This two-day course will help you to build the background knowledge needed to manage your woodland sustainably, and work towards creating resilient, productive woods.
+Build the background knowledge needed to manage your woodland sustainably, and work towards creating resilient, productive woods.
+Tailored to your individual needs, you are encouraged to share details of woodlands you are familiar with to aid your learning.

 MORE & BOOKING